KAVIRAJec/AWS-Learnings/14-Machine-Learning-Services/README.md

    - **Use Cases**: Reinforcement learning education, hands-on experimentation, and competition.
    - **Key Features**: Simulated racing environment, integration with Amazon SageMaker, and community competitions.
 - **Note**: AWS DeepRacer is a fun and educational service that allows developers to learn about reinforcement learning by training and racing autonomous vehicles in a simulated environment.
 It includes a 1/18th scale model car that can be programmed and trained using reinforcement learning techniques.
 This service provides a hands-on experience for understanding machine learning concepts and algorithms.

+16. **AWS Macie**:
+A fully managed data security and privacy service that uses machine learning to automatically discover, classify, and protect sensitive data in AWS.
+It helps organizations identify and manage sensitive data, such as personally identifiable information (PII), in their Amazon S3 buckets.
+   - **Use Cases**: Data security, compliance, and data privacy management.
+   - **Key Features**: Automated data discovery, sensitive data classification, and integration with AWS services.